dcanadillas/vault-cloudbees-jenkins/README.md

   EOF
   ```

-# ... if you want to run Jenkins OSS in Kubernetes
+# If you want to run Jenkins OSS in Kubernetes

 I have added two more resources in this repo if you want to run Jenkins OSS and Vault demo in Kubernetes: